mwkpe/rand/cpp_guide/cpp_guidelines.md

 # 3. Style conventions
 ## 3.1 Indentation
-* Tabs should be automatically replaced with spaces.
+* Tabs should be automatically replaced with spaces
-* One tab should be two spaces wide.
+* One tab should be two spaces wide
 ```C++
 // Yes
 if (x < 0) {